biocore/American-Gut/md/beyond_bacteria_top_taxa.md

-methanogen, meaning that it produces methane (one of the gases in flatus) as a metabolic byproduct in low-oxygen conditions; additionally, it removes excess hydrogen from the gut (including the hydrogen in methane) and thus allows for an increase in energy extraction from nutrients ([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)). *M. smithii* has been observed in human feces for decades ([ref](http://www.ncbi.nlm.nih.gov/pubmed/4881707),
+methanogen, meaning that it produces methane (one of the gases in flatus) as a metabolic byproduct in low-oxygen conditions; additionally, it removes excess hydrogen from the gut (including the hydrogen in methane) and thus increases the efficiency of energy extraction from nutrients ([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)). *M. smithii* has been observed in human feces for decades ([ref](http://www.ncbi.nlm.nih.gov/pubmed/4881707),